ksu-cs-textbooks/cis400/content/D-milestones-u21/05-milestone-3.md

 * Document your classes using XML-Style comments

-* Create UML class diagrams to represent your poject
+* Create UML class diagrams to represent your project

 ### Assignment requirements: